What are my options?

 Use a New Strategy: It’s easy to lose sight of your progress when you’re facing a mountain of debt.
 Approach your payments in a different way by trying either the debt avalanche or debt snowball method.
 A new strategy can help you stay motivated to pay down your debts faster.

-Get Expert Help Through a Debt Relief Company: Consult with a trusted financial relief organization to discuss your options.
-At Accredited Debt Relief, we provide debt consolidation and settlement services that help our customers pay off their debt more quickly.
-Oftentimes, through working directly with your creditors, our team is able to negotiate legal settlements that are lower than what you originally owed.
+Get Expert Help Through a Debt Consolidation Company: Consult with a trusted financial relief organization to discuss your options.
+At Accredited Debt Relief, we provide debt consolidation services that help our customers pay off their debt more quickly.
+Oftentimes, our team is able to help reduce the amount you currently owe.

 You're paying too much interest or are stuck making only minimum payments

 One or more of your credit cards are maxed out or your credit utilization is over 40%